WaterDesk/StormDesk-Installer/README.md

 ## Release Notes

+### version 3.0.0

+- Add <b>Themes</b>, allow users to set theme settings instead of legends to enrich visualizations
+- New legend control when a theme is applied
+- Import DEM file (\*.asc) as DEM layer with Color Ramp settings, show DEM with Profile Graph, infer Junction elevation from DEM
+- New Project Settings window with improved object default display settings
+- Upgrade EPASWMM engine to 5.2.4
+- Improve selection: polygonal selection, reverse selection, customize selection pick box size, press `SHIFT` to unselect, interactive between selection and Object tables
+- Tree view for selection sets
+- Context menu of Project Tree: Zoom to layer
+- Status bar: turn on/off object tooltip in map
+- Localization for LID Control Editor
+- Allow copy a LID Control data
+- Tools:
+  - Find shortest path by given two objects
+  - Search sub-networks by given objects
+  - Simplify vertices of conduits
+  - Join similar neighbor conduits
+- Some performance and UI improvements, and some bug fixes

 ### version 2.1.0

 - Some bug fixes

 ### version 2.0.0

-- Add <b>Designing</b> module for rainwater pipeline degign with inference formular method, achieving seamless integration between network design and model simulation
+- Add <b>Designing</b> module for rainwater pipeline design with inference formula method, achieving seamless integration between network design and model simulation
 - Add rainstorm intensity formula editor
 - Enhance importing dxf file as Conduit, Subcatchment, Line, and Polygon
 - Some performance and UI improvements, and some bug fixes